napari/napari/docs/explanations/rendering.md

 # Requirements

-To met our goal of never blocking the UI we need to satisfy two requirements:
+In order to never block the GUI thread we need to do two things:

 1. Always break data into chunks.
 The exact maximum chunk size is TBD.
 2. Never call `asarray` on user data from the GUI thread since we don't know